- Superior Energy Services

 “We expect significant operational and customer benefits from the combination, with minimal consolidation cost savings.
 As soon as possible, we intend to establish integration teams to clearly define the importance of employee retention.”

-Joe Winkler, Chairman and Chief Executive Officer of Complete said, "This transaction provides Complete shareholders substantial value for their shares and gives them the opportunity to participate in the upside potential from both a larger position in the North American market area and exposure to growth in international markets.
+Joe Winkler, Chairman and CEO of Complete said, "This transaction provides Complete shareholders substantial value for their shares and gives them the opportunity to participate in the upside potential from both a larger position in the North American market area and exposure to growth in international markets.
 Together, we will possess the scale and offer the range of services necessary to compete successfully on the global stage.
 I believe our talented employees, with their industry-recognized reputation for technical expertise and operational excellence, will immediately add value to Superior's operations.
-We look forward to working with Superior to realize all of the benefits of this combination, and its exciting portfolio of projects, for our shareholders, customers, employees and partners."
+We look forward to working with Superior to realize all of the benefits of this combination, and its exciting portfolio of projects, for our shareholders, customers, employees and partners.”

 Superior expects the combination to be accretive to earnings per share and cash flow per share in 2012, excluding transaction and integration costs.
 Superior further expects the transaction will be balance sheet neutral as measured by key leverage ratios, yet ultimately is expected to result in an overall credit profile enhancement given the significant increase in scale and diversity provided by the combination.